 Adult Sex Offender Program The Adult Sex Offender program provides weekly group therapy to adjudicated adult sex offenders from Chester County and surrounding counties, on probation or parole, living in the community.
 The population served includes male and female offenders, developmentally delayed, and individuals with mental illness.
 The goal of the program is to prevent future sexual offending behavior.
 The program provides a clinical evaluation of offending behaviors, past victim issues and mental health history.
 The program provides an initial orientation group, weekly 1.5 hour group therapy, monthly and semi-monthly support groups, individual and couples therapy.
 There are periodic education meetings, and staff provide training for organizations regarding sex offenders and victim issues.

-Retail Theft Program Community Mental Health Services, Inc. provides a Retail Theft Program for persons who have been convicted of shoplifting.
+Human Services, Inc. provides a Retail Theft Program for persons who have been convicted of shoplifting.
 The program receives referrals from district justices, common pleas court, and probation departments.
 The program provides assessment to determine the contributing factors in the shoplifting behavior, an individualized treatment plan and recommendations, a psycho-educational program consisting of six hours of audiotapes and a workbook, six hours of group, and a report to the referral service concerning compliance, completion of program and recommendations.